Only registred users can make comments

 pip install Flask

-Create a new file called app.py and let’s get into coding.
+Create a new file called app.py and let’s get into the code.

-Here’s a simple Flask app that sells Space Bananas:
+Here’s a simple Flask app that helps us selling the Space Bananas:

 """